ray-project/ray/doc/source/tune-contrib.rst

 Contributing to Tune
 ====================

-We welcome all forms of contributions to Tune, including and not limited to:
+We welcome (and encourage!) all forms of contributions to Tune, including and not limited to:

 - Code reviewing of patches and PRs.
 - Pushing patches